Higgs Field

 Connection to the Higgs VEV

-The inter-sheet spacing d and the Higgs VEV v are two faces of the same calculation.
-The chirality ordering perpendicular to the lattice plane — how same-chirality orbital systems stack into sheets separated by counter-rotating intermediate vortex layers — simultaneously determines both:
+The inter-sheet spacing d_\text{GJO} and the Higgs VEV v are two faces of the same chirality-ordering calculation perpendicular to the lattice plane.
+How same-chirality orbital systems stack into sheets separated by counter-rotating intermediate vortex layers fixes both — and both are now in closed form:

 Nambu-Goldstone Modes: Chirality Waves